The Wax Factory Character Interviews

 4. What is it about wax that you love so much?

-I don’t love it half as much as I’m told my great grandfather did!
-It’s hard to explain but I guess in some ways wax reminds me of clay.
-It’s a thick material and it’s easy to work with, and many people only see it as what candles are made from but those people must not have big imaginations.
-I love wax because I love the vision and work my great grandfather put into the place and the passion he had for it and in many ways I think it got passed down onto me.
-I enjoy creating and wax is the material of my choice.
-It’s an underrated substance, it works nicely with fire and I just have a way with it that gives me a extraordinary feeling!
+I don’t love it half as much as I’m told my great-grandfather did!
+It’s hard to explain, but I guess in some ways wax reminds me of clay.
+It’s a thick material, and it’s easy to work with, and many people only see it as what candles are made from, but those people must not have big imaginations.
+I love wax because I love the vision and work my great-grandfather put into the place, and the passion he had for it, and in many ways, I think it got passed down to me.
+I enjoy creating, and wax is the material of my choice.
+It’s an underrated substance; it works nicely with fire, and I just have a way with it that gives me an extraordinary feeling!

 What a lovely and kind man he was!
-Oh I remember my parents and my grandfather telling me about him and he fascinated me.
-He was a hard working man and he gave job opportunities to so many including woman.
-He loved just loved wax and he and his partner Edward Langston were quite the creators when it came to wax.
-My great grandfather was a visionary and I think in many ways was a big part in this town’s success.
-Without him people would not have had jobs and I just know he was a very generous and friendly man.
+Oh, I remember my parents and my grandfather telling me about him, and he fascinated me.
+He was a hard-working man, and he gave job opportunities to so many, including women.
+He loved just loved wax, and he and his partner Edward Langston were quite the creators when it came to wax.
+My great grandfather was a visionary, and I think in many ways was a big part of this town’s success.
+Without him, people would not have had jobs, and I just know he was a very generous and friendly man.
 He was the type of guy you’d want to know and would appreciate knowing.

 6. Do you think young people will appreciate The Wax Factory?